soaxelbrooke/redis-kubernetes-ha/README.md

 Etc.

+# Evenly Distributing Redis and Sentinels

+If you are working with ephemeral instances like AWS spot instances or GCE preemptible instances, you may want to ensure that you have redis pods evenly spread across your instances.
+Kubernetes DaemonSets are a good way to achieve this.
+Check out `create-redis-daemon-set.sh`, the difference is only that the resources created are DaemonSets instead of ReplicationControllers, and that you don't specify scaling, since there is one pod per cluster node.

+# Credit

 This script brought to you by the great example in the [kubernetes repo](https://github.com/kubernetes/kubernetes/tree/master/examples/storage/redis).
 I just added delays during the redis HA bootstrap.